kdraba/polymer-introduction/README.md

 ## Current Step

+### Adding a number to each comment

+So far the order of the displayed comments has been the order of the comments in the array.
+We are going to change that soon.
+To have a better visual feedback of the order, we are giving each comment a number in this commit.

+The new number is calculated in [app/scripts/app.js](./app/scripts/app.js) based on the number of the last element in the array.
+Instead of putting new comments at the start of the array we are now pushing them to the end.

+We make the number visible in [app/index.html](./app/index.html) and adjust our initial data in [app/data.json](./app/data.json) accordingly.

+If you take a look at our [app](http://localhost:5000/) now, you will see that our comments are displayed with a number in the same order as the array.
+We are going to invert the display order again, with our next commit.

+## Previous Steps

 ### Using CSS mixins to theme our application

 Allowing others to change the color of our fresh comments dates is not enough.
 We also want them to be able to change other aspects of the style.
 We are using [CSS mixins](https://www.polymer-project.org/1.0/docs/devguide/styling#custom-css-mixins) for this.
 Using CSS mixins is easy.